microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 Once deployed and configured, you will simulate various events from the devices that will then generate specific alerts in the Azure Security Center for IoT.
 You can then use these alerts to diagnosis issues with your devices and execute commands to remediate those issues.

-At the end of this lab you will have a better understanding of how the latest Azure Security features work with IoT environments as well as how to install, configure and troubleshoot issues.
+At the end of this lab, you will have a better understanding of how the latest Azure Security features work with IoT environments as well as how to install, configure and troubleshoot issues.

 ## Overview